 Since its organization in 1965, the Council has prepared and published an annual report.
 The annual report includes a brief discussion of the Council’s formation and a detailed summary of its current membership and activities.
 It is a report of the Council’s meetings, and provides an explanation of resolutions and positions and other actions taken by the Council.
 Further, it includes a description of other important activities and events, as well as workshops, seminars and symposia sponsored by the Council.
 It also describes the Council’s involvement in major current water policy issues.
 Lastly, biennially, it includes an audit of the Council’s finances, and current rules of organization.
 Recently, electronic copies have been distributed.

 Time frame: July – September (for the 2013 calendar year).

-8. WESTERN WATER RESOURCES VISION

-The Council has been involved in discussions of national water policy and planning since its inception in 1965.
-In 2009, the U.S. Army Corps of Engineers completed a survey of state water plans and national water related needs and trends.

-2014/15: The Council will continue to collaborate with federal agencies and others on water policy initiatives, review the final Corps’ report and other agency reports, as well as the individual state reports and summarize any common themes.

-The Council will also identify common elements of state water plans, compare planning approaches, and provide options for states to improve their planning processes, as well as recommend ways federal agencies can provide appropriate assistance, including needed “tools.”

-Time frame: Ongoing

 F:\WORKPLAN\FY 2014-2015\2014-2015 EXECUTIVE COMMITTEE Workplan_draft.docx